Trusted WordPress tutorials, when you need them most.

 How to Add FAQ Schema in WordPress (2 Methods)

-In this article, we will show you how to add FAQ schema in WordPress and improve your rankings, step by step.
+In this article, we will show you how to add FAQ schema in WordPress and improve your rankings, step by step, leading to richer search results and increased engagement from users seeking specific answers.

 How to Add FAQ Schema in WordPress (2 Methods)